 To get started, there are several approaches of implementation that are conditional for each business, including an in-house development model, or partner model, through which a solutions provider such as Syniverse becomes instrumental.
 Perhaps also facilitating this transition, as well, are the similarities between TAP and BCE, and the additional considerations that come with BCE.

 As with TAP, TADIG codes are still used with BCE, as is the case with agents.
 Payment processes will also be the same (direct/netting), with no impact either on current fraud processes.
 BCE, meanwhile, features agreed-upon frequency of exchange between parties, which affects how notification files are sent, serving as an enhancement from TAP’s daily frequency.
-Settling disputes as well becomes easier in BCE than in TAP, with additional efficiencies derived from flexible invoicing periods, processes and billing statement reports to back up charging documents.
+Settling disputes as well becomes easier than in TAP, with additional efficiencies derived from flexible invoicing periods, processes and billing statement reports to back up charging documents.
 There’s even potential to create a single invoice covering both BCE and TAP, rendering billing more streamlined from operator to operator.

 Syniverse Can Help with This Transition as Early as Today